foundeo/cfdocs/README.md

 ### Running locally with CommandBox (EASIEST WAY)!

 1. Go download [CommandBox](https://www.ortussolutions.com/products/commandbox) if you have not already.
 2. Download this repository and extract it to a folder, or clone it from this repository.
-If you are going to be making changes to the docs I would suggest you fork it, see Adam Tuttle's guide: (GitHub tip for your first pull request)[http://fusiongrokker.com/post/github-tip-for-your-first-pull-request]
+If you are going to be making changes to the docs I would suggest you fork it, see Adam Tuttle's guide: [GitHub tip for your first pull request](http://fusiongrokker.com/post/github-tip-for-your-first-pull-request)
-3. Run `box recipe server-star.boxr` from Command Prompt or Terminal
+3. Run `box recipe server-star.boxr` from Command Prompt or Terminal in the root directory.

 CommandBox will start an embedded CFML server on port 8411, and you can browse to (http://localhost:8411/) to view the docs.